Firehed/deploy-to-kubernetes-action/README.md

-- must run kubectl setup before this action
-- must auth to cluster before this action

-# Multistage Docker Build Action
+# Deploy to Kubernetes Action

 This action is designed to perform multistage Docker builds in a straightforward and fast way.
 As it turns out, this is surprisingly difficult to do well in CI, since the host machine performing the build typically starts in a clean slate each time, which means most of the layer caching used by Docker becomes moot.